w3hc/gov-docs/pilots.md

 We'll want to run a series of pilots, the [W3HC](https://www.tally.xyz/gov/web3-hackers-collective) (Web3 Hackers Collective) is one of them.
 The goal is to test things IRL and answer this question:

+**"Does using a DAO improve anything?"**

+We would bet the answer is "yes", but we need to show everyone that using a DAO means an objective net benefit for the community.
+Do people participate in the votes?
+Do people get significantly more funding?
+Are contributors actually incentivized to take action?

 ## Metrics

 For each DAO, here are the metrics we'll be tracking: